nolanacary-elf/politics_cubed/README.md

 With these three parameters, 81 Political Sub-groups are possible.

-Hopefully, this can provide a better understanding of politics and general, help solve political problems, and reduce polarization.
+Hopefully, this can provide a better understanding of politics and help solve political problems, and reduce polarization.

 This program written in python will demonstrate the concept: https://colab.research.google.com/drive/1GJp-M1w6kOfAhIQtUVYA9vGStf6HkESw?usp=sharing